williamnguyen-activecyber/okta.github.io/_source/_docs/api/resources/authn.md

 ##### Response Parameters
 {:.api .api-response .api-response-params}

+The response is different, depending on whether the request is for a public application or a trusted application.

 ###### Public Application

-[Recovery Transaction Object](#recovery-transaction-model) with `RECOVERY_CHALLENGE` status for the new recovery transaction.
+The [Recovery Transaction Object](#recovery-transaction-model) with `RECOVERY_CHALLENGE` status for the new recovery transaction.

 You will always receive a [Recovery Transaction](#recovery-transaction-model) response even if the requested `username` is not a valid identifier to prevent information disclosure.

 ###### Trusted Application

-[Recovery Transaction Object](#recovery-transaction-model) with an issued `recoveryToken` that can be distributed to the end user.
+The [Recovery Transaction Object](#recovery-transaction-model) with an issued `recoveryToken` that can be distributed to the end user.

-You will receive a `403 Forbidden` status code if the `username` requested is not valid
+You will receive a `403 Forbidden` status code if the `username` requested is not valid.

 ~~~http
 HTTP/1.1 403 Forbidden